openstack/pbr/doc/source/index.rst

 ``version`` in the setup.cfg ``metadata`` section.
 In both cases version strings are inferred from git.

 If a given revision is tagged, that's the version.

-If it's not, then either the current version is incremented to get a target version (postversioning) or the version set in setup.cfg metadata (preversioning) is used as the target version.
+If it's not, then we take the last tagged version number and increment it to get a minimum target version.

+If postversioning is in use, we use the resulting version number as the target version.

+If preversioning is in use - that is if there is a version set in setup.cfg metadata - then we check that that version is higher than the target version we inferred above.
+If it is not, we raise an error, otherwise we use the version from setup.cfg as the target.

 We then generate dev version strings based on the commits since the last release and include the current git sha to disambiguate multiple dev versions with the same number of commits since the release.

 .. note::